 When that happens, profits “fall into place,” Mackey says, and society benefits by extension.
 “Everybody can win in business except for the competitors who don’t improve or create more value.
 They get voted out of the marketplace by customers,” says Mackey.

-For healthcare business owners, the message from Mackey is a simple one: “Liberate the Entrepreneurial Spirit for Good.”
+For business owners, the message from Mackey is a simple one: “Liberate the Entrepreneurial Spirit for Good.”
 Mackey told his Virginia audience that his role is to make the world a better place by improving our diets.
-For healthcare entrepreneurs, it could mean developing new surgical technologies or creating software that cuts research and development times.

 Whatever your role, Mackey says, don’t fear making a buck or two out of it; Instead, embrace your capitalist side.